Special Educational Needs & Disabilities (SEND)

 How will the school prepare and support my child to join the school or transfer to a new year group or school?

-There are a range of transition arrangments in place for all chidlren and additional ones are implemented depending on individual need.
-When starting the school in Nursery or Reception, a home or placement setting will be arranged followed by a chance for you and your child to visit the school in an informal way.
-If approrpiate, additional visiss can be arranged and resources such as photobooks or holiday packs provided.
+There are a range of transition arrangements in place for all children and additional ones are implemented depending on individual need.
+When starting the school in Preschool or Reception, a home or placement setting will be arranged followed by a chance for you and your child to visit the school in an informal way.
+If appropriate, additional visits can be arranged and resources such as photobooks or holiday packs provided.

 When transferring accross year groups, chidlren will meet their new teachers (and teaching assistant if applicable).
 Transition work which could include "All about me" booklets, photo books and holiday packs will implemeted according to the child's needs.

 When the time comes to transfer to secondary school, our Inclusion team will meet with SENCOs to share information and effective startegies that have been used to support your child.
 Visits will also be arranged for individuals or groups.

 Who should I contact if I have concerns about my child's progress or wellbeing?

 Please initially refer all concerns to your child's class teacher who can then arrange a meeting to discuss appropriate strategies for support.